brianegan/flutter_architecture_samples/app_spec.md

 ## Testing

+### Unit / Widget tests

 Please include tests with your app!
 How easy it is to test an architecture is an important consideration when choosing which approach will work best for your project or team.

 You do not need to write an exhaustive suite of Widget tests, but if the architecture lends itself to easy widget testing, please include a demonstration!

-When Flutter Driver is a bit more stable, we will create a series of smoke tests that can be run against each app.
+### Integration Tests

+All samples should pass the integration test suite.
+Please see the `integration_tests` folder for more information, and check out the `test_driver` folder in an existing example as a reference.

 ## Routing